The Carmack Model

 How did The Carmack Model develop?

-Prior to my life in FL I worked as a mental health clinician in a non-profit clinic.
+Before I entered private practice I worked as a mental health clinician in a non-profit clinic.
 I was lucky enough to work with a very skilled group of clinicians who all had our own specialties.
 As you can probably guess, my specialty was the little ones.
 Each time that a kiddo came into the clinic and received an evaluation, the entire clinical team would review it and make a treatment recommendation.
-Over time "The Carmack Model" became a treatment recommendation when the child or family didnt fit into any other category.
-Usually, the child didnt present enough symptoms to qualify for a mental health diagnosis (which was mandatory there) but the parent was expressing concern and asking for help.
+Over time "The Carmack Model" became a treatment recommendation when the child or family didn't fit into any other category.
+Usually, the child didn't present enough symptoms to qualify for a mental health diagnosis (which was mandatory there) but the parent was expressing concern and asking for help.
 In other cases support was offered in an effort to provide early intervention, to prevent future treatment from being necessary.
 In any case, "The Carmack Model" meant that the family would have access to skills, tools, support, and guidance as it was needed.

 What is The Carmack Model based on?